SmartTokenLabs/attestation/README.md

 This repository has the following content:

 paper
 : the paper behind the design of this project.
-To read it, get the PDF from releases tab: https://github.com/alpha-wallet/ethereum-attestation/releases
+The current version there is dated (2018) and doesn't reflect the new work in the last a few years.
+The current focus is the [cheque/attestation protocol](http://tokenscript.org/Cheque/send_token_by_identifier.html)

+src
+:the implementation of the attestation and protocols.
+We use a Java-Solidity model for quick prototyping - testing

 ethereum/lib
 : lib for smart contracts which uses attestations